Quick Comparison: V7 vs V12 - Spec & Test Overview

 1. Two-in-one Versatility

-Both are versatile options in different configurations as a handheld and stick vacuum.
+Both are versatile options in different configurations, such as handheld and stick vacuums.

-Always check the inclusions before purchasing any of the V7 or V12 models.
+Always check the inclusions before purchasing any V7 or V12 model.

 2. Hygienic System

-Another similarity is the hygienic system, where there’s a mechanism for pushing debris out of the container.
+Another similarity is the hygienic system, which has a mechanism to push debris out of the container.

-It’s a stape with all Dyson products, starting with the V8, and every variant released after has it.
+It’s a staple with all Dyson products, starting with the V8, and every variant released after has it.

 However, one issue is hair sticking on the inner walls of the dustbin, and this isn’t a Dyson problem but a universal one across different brands.